Fort Bend County, Texas

 Fort Bend County is a county located in the U.S. state of Texas.
 The county was founded on December 29, 1837, and organized the next year.
 It is named for a blockhouse at a bend of the Brazos River.
 The community developed around the fort in early days.
 The county seat is Richmond.
 The largest city located entirely within the county borders is Sugar Land.
 The largest city by population in the county is Houston, but most of Houston's population is located in neighboring Harris County.

-Fort Bend County is included in the Houston–The Woodlands–Sugar Land metropolitan statistical area.
-As of the 2020 census, its population was 822,779, making it the state's eighth-most populous county, and was estimated to be 958,434 in 2024.
+Fort Bend County is included in the Houston–The Woodlands–Sugar Land metropolitan statistical area and the Texas Triangle megaregion of the United States.
+As of the 2020 census, its population was 822,779, making it the state's eighth-most populous county.
 In 2017, Forbes ranked it the fifth-fastest growing county in the United States.

+In 2020, the United States Census announced that Fort Bend County had the largest ethnic-identified population of Asian people among the 254 Texas counties, making up 22.2 percent of total county residents.

 History

 Before European settlement, the area was inhabited by Karankawa Indians.
 Spanish colonists generally did not reach the area during their colonization, settling more in South Texas.